 - POLA study: Risk factors for oncological diseases – what is important to know for oncology patients and their relatives

-- POLA study: How the subordinate facilities of Ministry of Health of the Republic of Lithuania prevent corruption?
+- POLA study: The prevention of corruption by Medical Institutions under the Ministry of Health of the Republic of Lithuania

 POLA event and training materials (in Lithuanian)

 International Conference “Ways to Improve the Efficiency of the Health System”